phantombuster/legacy-docs/agent_module.rst

     When saving a distant file, the `MIME type <https://en.wikipedia.org/wiki/Internet_media_type>`_ is taken from the ``Content-Type`` HTTP header (if present).
 When saving a local file, the MIME type is guessed from the file extension (if this fails, no MIME type is set).

 ``saveAs`` (``String``)
     Where to put the file on your persistent storage (optional).
-By default, the name will be taken from ``urlOrPath`` and the file will be saved at the root of your agent's foler in your persistent storage.
+By default, the name will be taken from ``urlOrPath`` and the file will be saved at the root of your agent's folder in your persistent storage.
 If a file with the same name already exists, it is overwritten.

     - ``foo/`` (saves ``http://example.com/baz/bar.png`` as ``foo/bar.png``)
     - *null* (saves ``http://example.com/foo/bar.png`` as ``bar.png``)